akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 But when the moment came, nothing happened.

 Alice dropped her wine cup—no spill.
 Adela's cutting remark died on her lips as the Queen's gaze swept past.
-Every trap, every cruelty, every planned humiliation simply... failed.
+Every trap, every cruelty, every planned humiliation simply… failed.

 Beatrice caught the Queen's eye across the hall.
 Matilda gave the smallest of nods.